Servan42/Sort/README.md

 ## Description

-This programm is a personnal projetc that displays different sort algorithms (Bubble, Insertion, Cocktail Shaker, Merge) in the Unix terminal.
+This software is a personnal project that displays different sort algorithms (Bubble, Insertion, Cocktail Shaker, Merge) in the Unix terminal.

 ## Requirements

-I run this program with Ubuntu, in the terminal.
+I run this software with Ubuntu (Unix kernel), in the terminal.
 It contains system calls like `system("clear")`.
 You need to modifiy these calls if you want to run it on a different operating system.
-The program displays a graph that is 200 column large and 55 lines high.
+The software displays a graph that is 200 columns large and 55 lines high.
 If your screen is to small to display a graph that big, change thoses values in the source code, they are declared as constant.
-The program also displays colors in the terminal with lines like this one `printf("\033[7m \033[0m");`.
+The software also displays colors in the terminal with lines like this one `printf("\033[7m \033[0m");`.
 If your terminal does not support this type of encoding, you can replace the colors with charaters by changing the value of the constant `DISPLAY_COLOR` to 0 in the source code.

 ## License and Maintainers